Travel

 Automatic Revalidation

 If you are traveling to Mexico, Canada, or the Caribbean Islands (except Cuba) and your visa stamp has expired, you may be able to use automatic revalidation to re-enter the U.S. without renewing your visa stamp.
-Please schedule an appointment with an OISS advisor to review automatic revalidation guidelines.
-The advisor will provide you with a signed letter verifying these guidelines for you to take with you on your travels.
+You may schedule an appointment with an OISS advisor to review automatic revalidation guidelines.

 Travel to a Third Country

 If you are traveling to a country other than your home, please note that you may require a visa to enter your destination.
-Visa requirements vary by country and by the citizenship of the traveler, so check the website of the embassy/consulate of the country you're going to and research the visa requirements that apply in your case.
+Visa requirements vary by country and by the traveler's citizenship, so check the website of the embassy/consulate of the country you're going to and research the visa requirements that apply in your case.
 Please note that your U.S. visa status can affect the process, so you may need to inquire further.
 Fortunately we have many consulates located right here in Houston!

-If you require proof of your valid U.S. immigration status, OISS is happy to provide an immigration status verification letter, confirming your visa status at Rice.
-Please use our online letter request form, as needed.
+If you require proof of your valid U.S. immigration status, OISS can provide an immigration status verification letter confirming your visa status at Rice.
+Please use our online letter request form as needed.

 Returning to Rice University

-Make sure to download your updated I-94 record anytime you re-enter the U.S. and submit a copy to OISS so we can update your arrival record.
+Make sure to download your updated I-94 record after every entry to the U.S. and submit a copy to OISS so we can update your arrival record.
 You may submit all new documents at http://bit.ly/oissdocs.

 Additional Resources